alterebro/responsive-aspect-ratio/README.md

 > **Responsive elements with a fixed aspect ratio**.

-Reserve the vertical space needed by responsive elements on your web document such as images or videos when they are still loading so you can avoid a cumulative layout shift.
+Reserve the vertical space needed by responsive elements on your web document such as images or videos when they are still loading so you can avoid the cumulative layout shift.

 ## Install